lsvhome/TSLint.MSBuild/README.md

 ## Usage

-Add this package using the Visual Studio's NuGet Package Manager.
+Add this package and [TSLint](https://nuget.org/packages/TSLint) using your NuGet Package Manager.
 It should be automatically added to your project.

-TSLint's default configuration's are used by default.
+TSLint's default configurations are used by default.
 If you'd like to use your own `tslint.json` file, add a `TSLintConfig` property to your project:

 ```xml